ehrenamt/basicetl/README.md

 basicetl simplifies ETL processes by abstracting error checking and extracting logic.
 Simply provide the sources, whether local files or via a remote resource, and specify the transformation and output.

 Useful for bootstrapping local data analysis and ML projects.
-It is not meant to be extremely flexible or able to work with large files and data of all types, but moreso a tool for quickly preparing daa of different types to be used in local data analysis scripts.
+It is not meant to be extremely flexible or able to work with large files and data of all types, but moreso a tool for quickly preparing data of different types to be used in local data analysis scripts.
+It is not designed with cloud environments in mind (such as Databricks or Google Collab), but currently everything _should_ work the same regardless of the environment.

 Currently does not work with zipped files, but it should be a simple fix.
-I am working on SQL support as well, but without security features.
+I am working on SQL support as well, but without robust security features.

 It supports